ucsb-cs148-w24/project-pj09-liveordie/README.md

 # Live or Die with Your Best Friend

-_This game is designed for two players connected by an elastic string.
-Together, they must navigate through various obstacles like spikes, pits, and poisonous swamps.
-Collaboration is essential as they work to jump over hurdles and defeat hostile minions._
+_This game is designed for two players connected by an inelastic rope.
+Together, they must fight against enemies and avoid traps.
+Collaboration is essential as they work to survive._

 ## Storyline